JuliaLang/julia/doc/manual/types.rst

 object oriented languages, such as C++, Java, Python and Ruby, composite types also have named functions associated with them, and the combination is called an "object".
-In purer object-oriented languages, such as Python and Ruby, all values are objects whether they are composites or not.
+In purer object-oriented languages, such as Ruby or Smalltalk, all values are objects whether they are composites or not.
 In less pure object oriented languages, including C++ and Java, some values, such as integers and floating-point values, are not objects, while instances of user-defined composite types are true